-The Internal Medicine Residency Program at the Icahn School of Medicine was ranked in the top 20 of all medicine residency programs in a nationwide survey of Department Chairs and Program Directors.
-The Icahn School of Medicine also ranks in the top 25 of all accredited U.S. Medical Schools, according to the 2016-17 U.S. News & World Report annual survey on "America's Best Graduate Schools."
+The Internal Medicine Residency Program at the Icahn School of Medicine is ranked in the top 25 of all medicine residency programs in a nationwide survey of Department Chairs and Program Directors.
+The Icahn School of Medicine also ranks in the top 25 of all accredited U.S. Medical Schools, according to the 2017-18 U.S. News & World Report annual survey on "America's Best Graduate Schools."
 We are also in the top 20 in NIH funding nationwide, according to the Blue Ridge Institute for Medical Research.

-In its "Best Hospitals" issue for 2016-17, U.S. News & World Report ranked multiple divisions in the Department of Medicine as leading locations for subspecialty care, including Geriatrics (#3), Gastroenterology (#7), Cardiology (#8), Diabetes and Endocrinology (#11) and Nephrology (#11).
+In its "Best Hospitals" issue for 2017-18, U.S. News & World Report ranked multiple divisions in the Department of Medicine as leading locations for subspecialty care, including Geriatrics (#3), Gastroenterology (#8), Cardiology (#9), Nephrology (#10) and Diabetes and Endocrinology (#19).
 These rankings exemplify our commitment to patient care and the education of our trainees.